 If you pass the required knowledge test(s), you can take the CDL skills tests.
 There are three types of general skills that will be tested: Vehicle inspection, basic vehicle control, and on-road driving.
 You must take these tests in the type of vehicle for which you wish to be licensed.
-Any vehicle that has components marked or labeled cannot be used for the Vehicle Inspection Test.
+Any vehicle that has components marked or labeled cannot be used for any Skills Test.

 Vehicle Inspection.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.
+You will be asked to do a Vehicle inspection of your vehicle you will be required to point to or touch the item or items you are inspecting and fully explain what you are inspecting for on each item.
+Please see Chapter 11 of this manual for further instructions.

 Basic Vehicle Control.
 You will be tested on your skill to control the vehicle.
 You will be asked to move your vehicle forward, backward, and turn it within a defined area.
 These areas may be marked with traffic lanes, cones, barriers, or something similar.
 The examiner will tell you how each control test is to be done.